japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingDeduplicateExec.md

 shouldRunAnotherBatch(newMetadata: OffsetSeqMetadata): Boolean
 ----

-NOTE: `shouldRunAnotherBatch` is part of the <<spark-sql-streaming-StateStoreWriter.adoc#shouldRunAnotherBatch, StateStoreWriter Contract>> to indicate whether <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> should run another non-data batch (based on the updated <<spark-sql-streaming-OffsetSeqMetadata.adoc#, OffsetSeqMetadata>> with the current event-time watermark and the batch timestamp).
+NOTE: `shouldRunAnotherBatch` is part of the <<spark-sql-streaming-StateStoreWriter.md#shouldRunAnotherBatch, StateStoreWriter Contract>> to indicate whether <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> should run another non-data batch (based on the updated <<spark-sql-streaming-OffsetSeqMetadata.md#, OffsetSeqMetadata>> with the current event-time watermark and the batch timestamp).

 `shouldRunAnotherBatch`...FIXME